New Destructive Malware Intentionally Bricks IoT Devices

 And it wouldn't be too surprising if people have been killed already.
 We just wouldn't hear abou tit, or the operators might not even kno

-Was already broken (Score:1)
+Was already broken (Score:3, Insightful)

 These devices were already broken.
 Now they are non-functional as well.